ankitagupta12/pheromone/README.md

 `Pheromone::Messaging::Message` can be initialized with the following arguments:
  - `topic`: name of the topic to which the message is produced
- - `message`: the actual message itself
+ - `blob`: the actual message itself
  - `metadata`: any additional fields that must be sent along with the message
  - `options`: producer options as described in Section 6